 Has your child been arrested for or accused of a criminal offense in Texas?
 If so, it is critical to obtain experienced legal representation from a reputable juvenile defense attorney who can offer your child the aggressive and effective defense that he or she needs.

-With more than 50 years of collective experience, the office of Paul Kubosh, Attorney at Law, can investigate your child’s arrest, examine all the available evidence, and build a strong defense strategy that may be able to help get their case dismissed altogether or their charges and penalties reduced.
+With more than 50 years of collective experience in criminal defense, the law office of Paul Kubosh can investigate your child’s arrest, examine all the available evidence, and build a strong defense strategy that may be able to help get their case dismissed altogether or their charges and penalties reduced.
 Do not let a criminal matter ruin your child’s freedom and future.

 Juvenile Crime Law And Penalties